qoderpurnanand/Swan-Documentation/Systems/STBT/Introduction and Process.md

 INTRODUCTION : -
    STBT is an acronym for "Sell Today, Buy Tomorrow".
-Stocks on the Downward Trajectory that fulfill a minimum percentage criteria from the Open of the day till any given time are given a Rank and are Short Sold if they come under the top nth rank .These Stocks are then squared the at the early minutes of the very next trading session.
+Stocks on the Downward Trajectory that fulfill a minimum percentage criteria from the Open of the day till any given time are given a Rank and are Short Sold if they come under the top nth rank .These Stocks are then squared off at the early minutes of the very next trading session.